-For insurance coverage purposes, a joint account is a deposit owned by two or more people, with no beneficiaries designated.2 FDIC insurance covers joint accounts owned in any manner conforming to applicable state law, such as joint tenants with right of survivorship, tenants by the entirety and tenants in common.
+A joint account is a deposit owned by two or more people.
+FDIC insurance covers joint accounts owned in any manner conforming to applicable state law, such as joint tenants with right of survivorship, tenants by the entirety and tenants in common.